Social Security Loopholes

 If you are receiving a divorced spouse benefit, the change in the law does not apply to you.
 You may continue to receive a spousal benefit if your ex-spouse decides to voluntarily suspend his/her benefit.

-If you’re wondering if you can still use the file-and-suspend strategy, the answer is yes!
+You may wonder if there is any reason to use the file-and-suspend strategy today, and the answer is yes, maybe!
 If you started receiving benefits but would now like to voluntarily suspend and earn higher benefits for delaying, you can do so.
-But, if your spouse was receiving a spousal benefit, that benefit will be suspended as well.
+This may be the case if you started receiving benefits, but then gained some type of employment, received an inheritance, or suddenly discovered you do not need the benefits you’ve been receiving.
+If that’s the case, you can suspend your benefit so that you earn delayed credits.
+But please note, if your spouse was receiving a spousal benefit, that benefit will be suspended as well.
 And, to voluntarily suspend, you must have at least reached your full retirement age.

 Both loopholes are discussed more in-depth at https://www.ssa.gov/planners/retire/claiming.html.1

-If you have any questions about Social Security, or are interested in discussing other retirement planning strategies, contact CarsonAllaria now Wealth Management at 618-288-9505 or schedule your free appointment.
-In just 30 minutes, we can help identify if you can benefit from the restricted application loophole as well as help you get on the right track toward building your own retirement plan.
+If you are interested in discussing your retirement plan with an advisor, and have a portfolio value of at least $500,000, contact CarsonAllaria Wealth Management at 618-288-9505 or schedule your free appointment.
+In just 15 minutes, we can help identify if we’re a good fit to help you sort through issues like Social Security, Medicare, retirement investing, and getting you on the right track toward reaching your own definition of retirement success.

 1 https://www.ssa.gov/planners/retire/claiming.html; What do the Recent Claiming Changes Mean for Me?